Two-connected signed graphs with maximum nullity at most two: The signed four-wheel

 So we may assume that $G$ has no vertex of degree two.
 Then $G$ is isomorphic either to the prism, $C_6^c$ (see Figure~\ref{fig:C6compl}), or to $K_{3,3}$.
 Let $e$ be the edge in $G$ such that contracting $e$ yields $W_4$.

 If $G$ is isomorphic to $K_{3,3}$, then $(G,\Sigma)-e$ contains a weak $K_4^o$-minor.
 Suppose next that $G$ is isomorphic to the prism.
+Then $(G,\Sigma)$ has either two odd triangles or two even triangles.
 If $(G,\Sigma)$ has two odd triangles, then, possibly after re-signing, we contract $e$ and another edge not on the two odd triangles, and obtain a signed graph that contains a $K_4^o$ as a signed subgraph.
-If $(G,\Sigma)$ has two even triangle, then, possibly after re-signing, we contract $e$ and another edge not on the two even triangles, and obtain a signed graph that contains a $K_4^e$ as a signed subgraph. \end{proof}
+If $(G,\Sigma)$ has two even triangles, then, possibly after re-signing, we contract $e$ and another edge not on the two even triangles, and obtain a signed graph that contains a $K_4^e$ as a signed subgraph. \end{proof}

 \begin{lemma} Let $(G,\Sigma)$ be a signed graph.
 If $G$ has a $W_4$-minor, then at least one of the following holds: \begin{enumerate} \item $(G,\Sigma)$ has a weak $K_4^o$-, $K_4^e$-, or $K_{2,3}^e$-minor, or \item the edges in each parallel class of $(G,\Sigma)$ have the same parity and, after removing from each parallel class all but one edge, we obtain $W_4^o$. \end{enumerate} \end{lemma} \begin{proof} Suppose for a contradiction that there exists a signed graph $(G,\Sigma)$ such that $G$ has a $W_4$-minor, but $(G,\Sigma)$ has no weak $K_4^o$-, $K_4^e$-, or $K_{2,3}^e$-minor and it is not the case that the edges in each parallel class of $(G,\Sigma)$ have the same parity and, after removing from each parallel class all but one edge, we obtain $W_4^o$.
 We take $(G,\Sigma)$ with $|V(G)|+|E(G)|$ as small as possible.